 - Studying at the Royal College of Music, in one of the world’s leading cultural capitals, opens up an amazing array of opportunities.
 RCM's students perform in venues across the city, including churches, museums, galleries and concert halls.

 - In addition to the major London orchestras, which present exciting programmes every year, the finest international musicians, conductors and ensembles visit regularly to perform in beautiful concert halls across the city.

 - Students are entitled to discounted tickets and travel, allowing them to make the most of their time in the capital to enjoy all London has to offer.

 - London offers world-class theatre, dance and art, unmissable historical attractions and world-famous museums and art galleries, many of which are free to visit.

 - The RCM is situated within the heart of the Exhibition Road Cultural Quarter, London’s premier hub of cultural activity.
-Within just 5 minutes’ walk are Imperial College London, the Royal Albert Hall, Hyde Park, and 3 of the UK’s biggest museums: the Science Museum, the Natural History Museum and the Victoria and Albert Museum, along with many great places to eat and socialise with friends.
+Within just five minutes’ walk are Imperial College London, the Royal Albert Hall, Hyde Park, and three of the UK’s biggest museums: the Science Museum, the Natural History Museum and the Victoria and Albert Museum, along with many great places to eat and socialise with friends.

 - Located just ten minutes' walk from South Kensington tube station.
 Students based at the Prince Consort Village can get the London Underground from Ravenscourt Park to South Kensington, and there are regular buses too.

 - Several bus routes pass close to the RCM.